ISISNeutronMuon/MDANSE/Doc/pages/H_cli.rst

 **Reproducibility:** Using scripts with the CLI ensures analysis reproducibility.
 Scripted workflows document steps and parameters, making it easier to recreate results or share with collaborators.
-By employing scripts with the MDANSE CLI, you create a comprehensive workflow that meticulously documents each step of the analysis, encompassing parameter settings and data processing.
+By employing scripts with the MDANSE CLI, you create a  workflow that documents each step of the analysis, encompassing parameter settings and data processing.
 This practice guarantees that you can easily replicate the analysis, enhancing transparency and facilitating collaborative research efforts.
 For example, you have conducted an analysis